-Moodle courses requested in advance of a semester are automatically released to students three days prior to the beginning of classes.
+Moodle courses requested in advance of a semester are automatically released to students three business days prior to the first day of classes.

 Moodle is a widely-used open source learning management system (LMS) used to deliver course content and host online learning activities.

-There are several distinct roles individuals can have in a Moodle course, and each role has a specific set of abilities for what they can do in the course.
+There are several distinct roles individuals can have in a Moodle course.
+Each role provides access to a specific set of abilities in a course.